laminas/laminas-ldap/doc/book/api.md

 useSsl                 | Whether or not the LDAP client should use SSL encrypted transport.
 The `useSsl` and `useStartTls` options are mutually exclusive. username               | The default credentials username.
 Some servers require that this be in DN form.
-This must be given in DN form if the LDAP server requires a DN to bind and binding should be possible with simple usernames. password               | The default credentials password (used only with username above). bindRequiresDn         | If `true`, this instructs `Zend\Ldap\Ldap` to retrieve the DN for the account used to bind if the username is not already in DN form.
+This must be given in DN form if the LDAP server requires a DN to bind and binding should be possible with simple usernames. password               | The default credentials password (used only with username above). bindRequiresDn         | If `true`, this instructs `Laminas\Ldap\Ldap` to retrieve the DN for the account used to bind if the username is not already in DN form.
 The default value is `false`. baseDn                 | The default base DN used for searching (e.g., for accounts).
 This option is required for most account related operations and should indicate the DN under which accounts are located. accountCanonicalForm   | A small integer indicating the form to which account names should be canonicalized.
 See the [Account Name Canonicalization section](intro.md#account-name-canonicalization). accountDomainName      | The FQDN domain for which the target LDAP server is an authority (e.g., `example.com`).